 Field Level Operating Earnings (Non-GAAP Financial Measure).
-Inventory valuations and forward commodity contract (derivatives or mark-to-market) valuations are two significant factors affecting comparative crude oil marketing segment operating earnings.
+Inventory valuations and forward derivative instrument (mark-to-market) valuations are two significant factors affecting comparative crude oil marketing segment operating earnings or losses.
 As a purchaser and shipper of crude oil, we hold inventory in storage tanks and third-party pipelines.
 Generally, during periods of increasing crude oil prices, we recognize inventory liquidation gains while during periods of falling prices, we recognize inventory liquidation and valuation losses.

-Crude oil marketing operating earnings can be affected by the valuations of our forward month commodity contracts (derivative instruments).
+Crude oil marketing operating earnings can be affected by the valuations of our forward month derivative instruments.
 These non-cash valuations are calculated and recorded at each period end based on the underlying data existing as of such date.
-We generally enter into these derivative contracts as part of a pricing strategy based on crude oil purchases at the wellhead (field level).
+We generally enter into these derivative contracts as part of a strategy to protect crude oil inventory value from market price fluctuations.
 The valuation of derivative instruments at period end requires the recognition of non-cash "mark-to-market" gains and losses.

-The impact of inventory liquidations and derivative valuations on our crude oil marketing segment operating earnings is summarized in the following reconciliation of our non-GAAP financial measure for the periods indicated (in thousands):
+The impact of inventory liquidations and valuations and derivative valuations on our crude oil marketing segment operating earnings is summarized in the following reconciliation of our non-GAAP financial measure and provides management a measure of the business unit's performance by removing the impact of inventory valuation and liquidation adjustments for the periods indicated (in thousands):

 Year E Year Ended December 31

-2022 2021 2020
+2023 2023 2022

-As Reported Segment Operating Earnings (1) \$15,874 \$25,243 \$2,974
+As Reported Segment Operating Earnings \$17,029 \$15,874 \$25,243

 Add (subtract):

-Inventory Liquidation Gains - (10,344) -
+Inventory Liquidation Gains - - (10,344)

-Inventory Valuation Losses 2,008 - 14,967
+Inventory Valuation Losses 751 2,008 -

-Derivative Valuation (Gains) Losses (353) (14) (9)
+Derivative Valuation Gains (330) (353) (14)

-Field Level Operating Earnings (2) \$17,529 \$14,885 \$17,932
+Field Level Operating Earnings (1) \$17,450 \$17,529 \$14,885